Fimeg/CoquetteMobile/README.md

 ## 🎯 Vision

+**Genuine technological autonomy starts with understanding your tools.**

-Transform mobile AI from a black box into a transparent mission control experience.
-See exactly how your AI assistant thinks, plans, and executes tasks in real-time.
+Transform mobile AI from a black box into a transparent, user-controlled system.
+This isn't just another AI app - it's a demonstration of how technology should work: **empowering users without extracting their data**, putting **complete control** in your hands, and maintaining **full transparency** in every operation.

+*No data harvesting.
+No cloud dependencies.
+No hidden algorithms.
+Just pure, transparent AI assistance that you own and control.*

 ## ✨ Key Features